acidb/mobiscroll-docs/docs/vue/_auto-generated/datepicker/options.md

 boolean

-Controls the error state of the component.
-If true error styles will be displayed.
+If `true`, the input will be displayed with error styles.
 ### errorMessage {#opt-errorMessage}

 string

-Controls the error message of the component.
-If [error option](#opt-error) is set to true the error message will be displayed.
+Error message for the input.
+If the [error](#opt-error) option is set to `true`, the message will be displayed.
 ### exclusiveEndDates {#opt-exclusiveEndDates}

 boolean